aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-For the description of this property, please see \#getExportObjectListener().getExportObjectListener()
+For the description of this property, please see [getExportObjectListener()](../../com.aspose.cells/htmlsaveoptions\#getExportObjectListener--)

 **Parameters:**
 | Parameter | Type | Description |